SkylerCherng00/SideProject-K8sMgmtWithAiAgent/README.md

    - User submits a natural language question or request via the chat interface
    - Request is sent to the backend services for processing
    - Security validation ensures the request conforms to Kubernetes operational constraints
+   - The LLM follows the ReAct prompting and uses tool calling to collect the K8s information

 2. **Intelligent Processing**:
    - Azure OpenAI processes the query with system context and safety guardrails